Showing 1 - 1 OF 1

 Contact information for key programs and services at this installation.

 Policies and rules for shipping pets vary at each installation.
 It’s important to understand the regulations, prohibitions and laws at your new installation before moving with a pet.
 Below, you’ll find installation-specific details for registering, boarding and transporting your pet.

-Appointments are available Monday through Friday based on provider availability.
-You can reach the Veterinary Treatment Facility at 907-361-3013.
+Appointments are available weekly based on provider availability.
+You can reach the veterinary treatment facility at 907-361-3013.